 With the title cut dispatched, what follows is a collection of random skits and similarly-dance-themed songs of variable quality.
 First on the slab is Rabian – The Fiendage Idol, a slinky number with a cartoon vibe that suffers from a surfeit of impersonations in place of a melody, although the Werewolf passages are a lot of fun.
 Better is Blood Bank Blues, which finds poor old Dracula suffering from the titular condition, while the band attempt to cross Wilson Pickett and The Beatles.
 It’s followed by the whimsical Graveyard Shift, which finds the Crypt Kickers really swinging.
 The track also benefits from Bobby stepping back, allowing the music to do the talking, although there’s still some fun to be had with his impersonations.

 With the party in full swing, it’s time for another dance – this time titled Skully Gully.
 With its harmonica lead and memorable backing vocals, it’s got an old country shuffle to it that the band handle well.
 Meanwhile the sweetly sinister vibe is such that you can easily imagine the track hiding in the background of a Rob Zombie horror flick.
 The band remain in country territory for Wolfbane, which somewhat annoyingly worms its way into your head with its “Wolfbane – Wahooooo” hook.
-It’s less impactful than The Monster Mash, yet you can’t help but sing along when it comes on the stereo.
+It’s less impactful than The Monster Mash, and a touch overcooked, but you can’t help singing along whenever it comes on.
 Unfortunately, the side ends with a skit – Monster Minuet – which isn’t particularly interesting either musically or thematically.
 However, as a short piece, it can be easily ignored.

 Opening the second side with a bang, Dracula returns to lead the Transylvania Twist.
 Always an obvious choice, given that it’s referenced in The Monster Mash, it finds the Crypt Kickers on toe-tapping form, and it whizzes past in under two minutes.
 It’s followed by Sinister Stomp, which is essentially Monster Mash part II.
 It’s fun, and the backing vocals are a particular delight.
-It neatly paves the way for the glorious doo-wop pastiche of Me and My Mummy – one of the only tracks to find Bobby actually singing – and it sounds surprisingly fresh, especially in the context of the likes of Twin Temple and their ghoulish doo-wop ways.
+It neatly paves the way for the glorious doo-wop pastiche of Me and My Mummy – one of the only tracks to find Bobby actually singing – and it sounds surprisingly fresh, especially in the context of Twin Temple’s success with ghoulish doo-wop.

 Leaving no (grave)stone unturned, The Locomotion comes in for a creepy kicking next with Monster Motion,and it’s exactly as you might imagine.
 In contrast, Monster Mash Party is an overlong skit, filled with ghoulish noises, and offering little to amuse.
 Better is Irresistible Igor, another doo-wop ditty that keeps the side moving along nicely.
-However, it’s the surprising Bella’s Bash, which stands as an album highlight to rival The Monster Mash.
+However, it’s the surprising Bella’s Bash that emerges from the depths to rival The Monster Mash.
 A brilliantly pitched mambo reminiscent of Tom Waits’ ramshackle Jockey Full Of Bourbon, it’s a musical treat, and it makes you wonder what Bobby Pickett and the Crypt Kickers may have done next, had they continued down this path.
 Alas, we’ll never know and, closing the album, Dracula gets lusty on the silly skit, Let’s Fly Away, which arguably detracts from an otherwise solid side.

 Conclusion